kriswiner/ESP32/SPI/Readme.md

-Output should look like this for Spansion S25FL127 128 Mbit SPI NOR flash:
+Output for the SPIFlash test program should look like this for a Spansion S25FL127 128 Mbit SPI NOR flash:

 Serial enabled!